justinrlee/dcos-notes/spark/spark.md

 # Spark Notes
-This document is incredibly incomplete.
+This document is very incomplete and draft-like.
 It's meant as a rolling document for different ways to run Spark jobs on DC/OS.
-It's mostly notes for myself, but I figure I can share with others as I learn.
+It's mostly notes for myself, provided with no guarantees of anything.

 Reminder: DC/OS essentially consists of many additional services packaged to interact with Apache Mesos, so all of these essentially boil down to different ways to run Spark on Apache Mesos, adjusted for the DC/OS environment.